Word Accessibility

 Provide alternative text

-Add descriptions to images that include information.
+Add descriptions to the Alt Text field of images that present information.

 Check Mark as decorative for images that do not contain information.